Tubaran

-Tubaran, officially the Municipality of Tubaran (Maranao: Inged a Tubaran; Bayan ng Tubaran), is a 4th class municipality in the province of Lanao del Sur, Philippines.
+Tubaran, officially the Municipality of Tubaran (Maranao: Inged a Tubaran; Bayan ng Tubaran), is a municipality in the province of Lanao del Sur, Philippines.
 According to the 2020 census, it has a population of 16,896 people.

 History

-Tubaran is among to the Nine Princess of Unayan (e.g. in Meranau term Andong so Macadar, etc.).
+The name "Tubaran" came from one of the Nine Princess of Unayan (e.g. in Meranau term Andong so Macadar, etc.).

+Before American colonization, Tubaran was formerly a part of the State of Unayan, Confederate States of Lanao based from ancient boundaries.